"In reading the lives of great men, I found that the first victory they won was over themselves... self-discipline with all of them came first".

 Unless the Moon is healthy, Shani in lagna tends toward emotional illnesses of isolation and limited ability to recognize, interpret, or evaluate the feelings of others.
 Clearly this situation has negative implications for marriage.

 The Shani-rising native will be uncomfortable with the very basic experience of inhabiting a physical body in a social group.
-At some time in their ancient parallel lives this native robbed another of their social identity or caused another to be ostracized.
+At some time in their ancient parallel lives one robbed another of their social identity or caused another to be ostracized.

 In parallel lives the native caused another to bear painful social stigma, or otherwise cause that victim to have the experience of hating their body, of dreading social rejection, dis-grace , of feeling ugly or unwanted in society.
 Or perhaps the native was a spiritual authority who taught that material senses are evil, so that his students feared and loathed their fleshly bodies.